ircam-ismm/vivo/README.md

 ## Requirement
 ### Max Packages
--Mubu
+*Mubu
--(cv.jit) OpticalFlow is based on cv.jithsflow
+*(cv.jit) OpticalFlow is based on cv.jithsflow
--Optional : Catart patches for parameters mapping
+*Optional : Catart patches for parameters mapping

 ## Analysis
 Vivo is based on vivo.process abstractions.
 It takes matrix input and outputs a list of values as following

 ### Warmness analysis
 Warmness ratio based on RGB analysis.
--0. - 0.5 : cold
+*0. to 0.5 : cold
--0.5 - 1. : warm
+*0.5 to 1. : warm
--above : red saturation
+*above : red saturation

 ### Sharpness detection
 Based en Sobel detection, it outputs a sharpness ratio (0. - 1.).
 The lower the ratio, the more blurred the image.